VidiHawk/dao-de-jing/README.md

 ### Bugs

-- Play a track when clicking on it switch doesn't work on OnePlus
+- Audio doesn't work on iPhone on both Chrome and Safari.

 ### Next steps